 What Is an Em Dash?

-Em dashes differ from other dashes not only in usage, which we will discuss shortly, but also in appearance.
+Em dashes differ from other hyphens and dashes not only in usage, which we will discuss shortly, but also in appearance.
 In fact, the em dash is named after its length—it’s about the same width as the capital letter M. Its alphabetical cousin, the en dash, is about the same width as the letter N. Figuratively speaking, the hyphen pulled the short end of the stick.

 Use Em Dashes to Set Off Parenthetical Information